 - Spray or butter a 9x11-inch pan or tart pan well so your shortbread comes out easy after baking.
 See above for some alternative pans you can use if you do not have a tart pan.

 - If you are using a tart pan, place the tart pan on top of another pan so butter doesn't drip out on to your oven when baking.

 - In a large bowl, using an electric mixer, combine the butter sugar (brown and white) and beat until smooth.

 - Next, add your vanilla and salt and mix that in.

-- Now, add your smashed almonds and your flour into the butter mixture and mix on low-speed until the mixture starts to form a ball .
+- Now, add your almond flours and your all purpose flour into the butter mixture and mix on low-speed until the mixture starts to form a ball .